 Also, in March 2019, FOSC participated in the Tucson Festival of Books.
 FOSC arranged for a booth and invited our 3 key partners to share the space while we introduced ourselves along with our other Sabino volunteer groups: SCVN , SCVP , and SARA.

 Members of each group took shifts of two or more hours during the two-day affair.
 All found it to be a wonderful opportunity to engage with visitors who wanted to know more about Sabino Canyon, and for our safety and rescue partners to educate hikers on how to enjoy our Sonoran Desert beauty safely.

 With help from a new BOD member who brought decades of experience in website hosting and information technology, FOSC is in the early stages of improving our online public information and enhancing the value of our outreach efforts.

 Donor management procedures are in good hands.
 For three years, FOSC has had on its Board a member with professional expertise in this area.
 As a result, FOSC procedures have become much more professional and are fully in keeping with appropriate ethics for donation handling.
 In 2019, we obtained the GuideStar Silver Seal of Transparency.
 We are also registered with Benevity.
 Our approval by Benevity alone has yielded several corporate employer – employee matching donations.

-In 2016, we renovated a key restroom for use by the SCVN elementary students near the dam and in 2018 made $8000 available to the Forest Service through October 2019 to replace two of the current tar and gravel restroom roofs with permanent steel ones.
+In 2016, we renovated a key restroom for use by the SCVN elementary students near the dam.
 In 2017-2018 we helped address the Forest Service’s desire to be able to close off the Main and Auxiliary Parking Lots in times of emergency such as fire, floods and difficult rescue situations.